crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/wireshark-tcpdump-vs-burp-suite-owasp-zap.md

 # Wireshark/tcpdump vs Burp Suite/OWASP ZAP

-#### Burp Suite and OWASP ZAP?
+#### Burp Suite and OWASP ZAP

-These are specialized tools designed for the **Application Layer** (Layer 7 of the OSI model), specifically for web traffic (HTTP/HTTPS).
+Burp Suite and OWASP ZAP are specialized tools designed for the **Application Layer** (Layer 7 of the OSI model), specifically for web traffic (HTTP/HTTPS).

 * **Burp Suite:** The industry-standard, commercial-grade tool for web application security testing.
-It has a free version (Burp Suite Community) with powerful core features and a more advanced professional version.
+It has a free version (Burp Suite Community) with powerful core features, and a more advanced professional version.
 * **OWASP ZAP (Zed Attack Proxy):** A free, open-source, and community-driven alternative from the Open Web Application Security Project (OWASP).
-It is incredibly powerful and often considered the primary competitor to Burp Suite.
+It is a powerful tool and often considered the primary competitor to Burp Suite.

 **Their Core Function:** They act as an intercepting proxy.
 You configure your web browser to send all its traffic through Burp or ZAP.
 This allows the tool to capture, display, modify, and re-issue any HTTP/S request you make.